olivefex/Prostitute-Resource-for-FiveM---Fully-Customizable-Service-Script/README.md

-Prostitute-Resource-for-FiveM---Fully-Customizable-Service-Script
+badboy Resource-for-FiveM---Fully-Customizable-Service-Script
-Prostitute Resource for FiveM is a fully customizable script designed to add an interactive prostitution service system to your FiveM server.
+badboy Resource for FiveM is a fully customizable script designed to add an interactive prostitution service system to your FiveM server.
 This premium resource includes realistic animations, interactive menus, and customizable ped behaviors to enhance roleplay scenarios.

 #Key Features:
-* Fully interactive prostitute menu with service options.
+* Fully interactive badboy menu with service options.
 * Realistic animations for both player and ped.
 * Ped outfit adjustment for immersive gameplay.
 * Easy-to-use installation and configuration.